About RSE

 ABUSE & REVOCATION

 Seats can be revoked by the contract owner for abuse of the marketplace.
 Revocation is on-chain and immediate.
-A revoked seat can still be transferred but will not pass the /grab_job gate.
+A revoked seat will not pass the /grab_job gate.

 Abuse reports: mickeyshaughnessy@gmail.com